• Skip to primary navigation

 • To serve for a vegetarian meal, use vegetable stock.
 Feel free to substitute vegan butter for a vegan gravy.

-• Can be made up to a week in advance if kept in the refrigerator.
+• Can be made up to a week in advance if kept in the refrigerator, or a month in the advance if freezing.
 If serving with meat, use pan drippings, fond and any giblets you prefer to stir in while reheating.

 Nutrition